andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 ## Deployment time

-Now that we have gone through the requirements I will start det actual installation/deployment steps of vSphere with Tanzu in a three-zone setup.
+Now that we have gone through the requirements I will start the actual installation/deployment steps of vSphere with Tanzu in a three-zone setup.
 This post is assuming an already configured and working vSphere environment and NSX installation.
 Will only focus on the actual deployment of vSphere with Tanzu in a three-zone setup.

 This is how my environment looks like on a vSphere level before enabling the three-zone Supervisor:

 ![vsphere environment](images/image-20230505083355519.png)

-My vSphere cluster consists of three vSphere cluster with 4 esxi hosts each.
+My vSphere cluster consists of three vSphere cluster with 4 ESXi hosts each.
 They are all connected to the same Distributed Virtual Switch, but with different portgroups as their backend vlans is different between the clusters.
 The only common portgroups they share is all the overlay segments created from NSX (they are all part of the same Overlay TransportZone).
 Each cluster has its own VSAN datastore, not shared or stretched between the clusters.
 VSAN local to every vSphere cluster.

 ## Enable three-zone Supervisor